 Deli Meat Roll-Ups with Wheat Crackers

 Kids love deli roll-ups and depending on whether they prefer turkey or ham will determine what your roll-up consists of.
-Roll the deli meat and cheese and slice into bite-size pieces.
+Roll the deli meat and cheese up.
+Then, slice them into bite-size pieces.
 Serve this with whole-grain or wheat crackers, and you’ve got yourself a homemade and healthier version of a Lunchable—minus the markup and the shockingly high sodium content.

 Rotini with Red Sauce